drunner/drunner/README.md

 | -o      | capture output | errors only     | raw            | raw                 |
 | -s      | silent         | errors only     | suppressed     | suppressed          |

+## The Anatomy of a dService

+To see how to make a dService [read the documentation](https://github.com/drunner/drunner/blob/master/MAKECOMPATIBLE.md).

 ## Developing dRunner itself